 1. To cook food for the children without the expense of purchasing charcoal.

-2. To bake bread which can be sold to generate income for the orphanage.
+2. To bake bread with a solar oven which can be sold to generate income for the orphanage.

 3. To teach the children a usable job skill of making bread, which helps them earn a living when they reach adulthood and leave the orphanage.